How to Register a Trademark in Canada? : Step-by-Step Guide

 How Much Does It Cost to Register a Trademark in Canada?

-• Determine if a trademark is needed.
+1. Determine if a Trademark is Needed

-The Duration of the Trademark Registration Process
+Duration of the Trademark Registration Process

 Can a Sole Proprietor Register a Trademark?